 - Simplifying the standard’s specific guidance for easier implementation

-- Identifying how the standard will impact the recording and disclosure of credit losses in your financial statements
+- Identifying how the standard may impact the recording and disclosure of credit losses in your financial statements

-Determining what historical information, current conditions, and reasonable and supportable forecasts should be included in your expected loss models doesn’t come easy.
-You don’t have to figure it out alone.
-Whether you’re ultimately looking to manage data on your own, or are looking for more involved assistance for financial assets and loan portfolios, we can help organizations of all sizes calculate lifetime expected losses.
+Determining what historical information, current conditions, and reasonable and supportable forecasts should be included in your expected loss models doesn’t come easy — but you don’t have to figure it out alone.
+Whether you’re ultimately looking to monitor data on your own, or are looking for more involved assistance for financial assets and loan portfolios, we help organizations of all sizes calculate lifetime expected losses.

-Using first-hand experiences, we’ll work through the phases of implementation together:
+Using firsthand experiences, we’ll work through the following phases of implementation together:

 Planning, orientation, and training phase

 Get to know your financial assets and CECL models, then review a summary of the convergence guidance.
 We’ll help you build a high-level project plan and establish a committee to provide project oversight — and our customized training program highlights your business practices that may change due to the new standard.

 Historical loss rate methodology phase